11 best travel companies for women-only tours for 2025

 Canyon Calling Adventures for Women tour group (Photo: Canyon Calling)

-Canyon Calling’s women’s travel groups go to destinations including the American Southwest, Costa Rica, and Norway (Photo: Canyon Calling)
+Canyon Calling’s women’s travel groups visit destinations including the American Southwest, Costa Rica, and Norway (Photo: Canyon Calling)

 Offering small group tours for women for more than two decades, Canyon Calling understands that something special happens when women come together to share a travel experience.
 Whether it’s moms in need of a break from the daily grind, solo female travelers looking for companionship, or women interested in trying new activities in a non-competitive way, participants in these travel groups for women tend to forge bonds while seeing the world in the company of other women.